Muffings! Stuffing muffins are not only perfectly portioned for your Thanksgiving guests, they also offer plenty of those wonderful crispy edges!

-Here’s a very traditional stuffing recipe perfect for turkey or for stuffing a pork loin roast (above).
+Here’s a very traditional stuffing recipe perfect for turkey or for stuffing a pork loin roast.
 It was inspired by a recipe from my former student and teacher, David Rosengarten.
-He was a student in my wine classes at Cornell, and I call him my teacher because he since became a famous chef, one of the first hosts of the FoodNetwork, author of several cookbooks, and I have learned immensely by listening to him and reading his work.
+He was a student in my wine classes at Cornell, and I call him my teacher because he since became a famous chef, one of the first hosts of the FoodNetwork, author of several cookbooks, and I have learned immensely by listening to him and reading his work..

-I like to modify it slightly by adding eggs to make Muffings, my name for Stuffing Muffins.
+I have modified it slightly by adding eggs to make Muffings, my name for Stuffing Muffins.
 They are baked in muffin pans and they get nice and crispy on all sides.
 Everyone at your holiday meal gets a Muffing!
-Here's a fun idea: Jessica Szegedi Gesell runs the blog MommyBistro.
-She puts her stuffing (with sausage) in an onion!
-What a great idea!
-If you are using this to stuff a pork loin or something else, leave out the eggs.
-Eggs need to be cooked to 160°F to be safe, but pork is best at 140 to 145°F.
+If you are using this to stuff a pork loin, onion, tomato, zucchini or something else, you can leave out the eggs.
+They are needed only for Muffings in order to keep them from falling apart when they come out of the muffin pans.
+Eggs need to be cooked to 160°F (71°C) to be safe, but if you leave out the eggs, you don’t have to cook it any higher than 135°F (57°C) (pork is best at about 140°F (60°C)).

 Secrets for great stuffing

 Start with good bread.
 The better the bread, the better the stuffing.
 Go for a rustic Italian loaf or even an eggy challah.
 Skip the baguette.
 It has too much crust.
 But don’t eschew crust.

 Amp up the veggies by sautéing, roasting, or smoking them first.

 Use reduced stock.
 Moisten the bread with low sodium chicken stock rather than water, and reduce it to really boost flavor.